Chander Pahar (film): Box office

 Chander Pahar was released on 20 December 2013 along with the challenge of Dhoom 3.
 As it is a festival time release, Chander Pahar beat Dhoom 3 in Kolkata and Eastern India.
 The first day collection of Chander Pahar in West Bengal is about ₹90 lakh by breaking the previous highest records of Bengali film industry.
 In Sunday the film collect 1 crore which was the highest collection ever in a single day at that time.
 It had a collection of ₹4.83 crore in the first week.
 The film completed 100 days in Bengal Box Office.
 The film overall gross collection is 25 crore including the satellite value while Dhoom 3 collected 12 crore.
-Film become highest grosser of that year and second highest grossing Bengali film of all time.
+Film became highest grosser of that year and second highest grossing Bengali film of all time.